Why did you decide to pursue a graduate degree?

-My experience working in the health system has been the best preparation for going back to graduate school.
-I'm excited about the new opportunities that exist for researchers to participate in systems and governance as embedded scholars, and for the exchange that occurs when different pieces of knowledge and life experiences converge.
+My experience working in the health system.
+I'm excited about the new opportunities arising for researchers to participate in systems and governance as embedded scholars, and for the exchange that occurs that when different life experiences and knowledge converge.

 What advice do you have for new graduate students?

-Ask meaningful research questions; be connected to and grounded in the communities you conduct research in, and always be a humble learner.
+Ask meaningful research questions that are set in partnership with affected communities; be connected to and accountable to the communities you conduct research in; be a humble learner.